hariprasad2297/mlproject/README.md

 - This project understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Parental level of education, Lunch and Test preparation course.
 - Dataset Source - https://www.kaggle.com/datasets/spscientist/students-performance-in-exams?datasetId=74977
 - The data consists of 8 column and 1000 rows.
-- This project is done as an internship under "iNeuron Intelligence Pvt Ltd."
 </b><br> <br>

 ## Life Cycle of Machine Learning Project